Plair Price Reaches $0.0000 (PLA)

 Buying and Selling Plair

-It is usually not possible to purchase alternative cryptocurrencies such as Plair directly using U.S. dollars.
-Investors seeking to acquire Plair should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Plair directly using US dollars.
+Investors seeking to acquire Plair should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Plair using one of the aforementioned exchanges.

 Receive News & Updates for Plair Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Plair and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.